1871fotc/1871fotc.github.io/docs/research/find-a-grave.md

   <figcaption markdown>Unmarked graves can be clearly seen after rain.</figcaption>
 </figure>

-## Gravesite Care and Family History
+## Get help cleaning a family grave

-Friends of Toowong Cemetery can help:
+Friends of Toowong Cemetery can help families:

-- locate and photograph a gravesite.
+- locate and photograph a grave.
-- clean the gravesite and re-letter the headstone, with family permission.
+- clean a grave and re-letter the headstone.
-- add your story or photo to our collection.
+- add a story or photos to our collection.

 **Need help?**